aktau/aktau.github.com/content/contact.md

 desktop software, database operations, deployment**, anything except for embedded development really (though I would like to get into that as well at some point).

-I believe that in the world of software, having a perspective from many subdisciplines is a good thing.
-Having ever done one thing has its specialization advantages but also suffers from diminishing returns.
+I believe that in the world of software, having a broad experience with many technologies is a good thing.
+Focusing on one specific language and paradigm has its specialization advantages but also suffers from diminishing returns.
-While exploring different subdisciplines -- in this field -- has a positive feedback effect on the other subdisciplines, in my experience.
-In other words, the adage "jack of all trades, master of none" is even less applicable in the software business than in others.
-Learning isn't a zero-sum game.
+While exploring different things has -- in my experience -- a positive feedback effect on other skills.
+Case in point, my attempts at learning [Scheme](http://en.wikipedia.org/wiki/Scheme_(programming_language)) and the functional side of [Scala](http://www.scala-lang.org/), where immutability is encouraged, have made me a better programmer (especially where multithreading is concerned).
+At the same time, programming in C has made me appreciate the finer points of performance-oriented programming, and so on.

-(of course you shouldn't take this to extremes, learning how to declare a variable in one language won't make you a better programmer in another nor teach you how to manage a project).
+In other words, the adage "*jack of all trades, master of none*" is even less applicable in the software business than in others.
+Learning isn't a zero-sum game. [^2]

 In case of doubt, don't hesitate to shoot me a mail to see if I'm free or could work with you on the next big thing.